linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 - **Password Configuration** - Left as default
 - **Password Bypass** - Left as default
 - **Password Change** - Left as default, "Allow Non-Admin Password Changes" is ticked
-- **UEFI Capsule Firmware Updates** - "Enable UEFI Capsule Firmware Updates" is disabled/unticked, I personally disable this on everything, because Windows Update doing BIOS updates is a recipe for disaster, especially when supporting clients who might unplug/force shutdown
+- **UEFI Capsule Firmware Updates** - "Enable UEFI Capsule Firmware Updates" is disabled/unticked, I personally disable this on everything, because Windows Update doing BIOS updates is a recipe for disaster, especially when supporting people who might unplug/force shutdown the computer in the middle of it
-- **TPM 1.2 Security** - "TPM On" is disabled/unticked.
-I personally hate Dell TPM's, the amount of issues it has caused me at work is too many with literally 0 benefit. macOS also doesn't care about it so disable
+- **TPM 1.2 Security** - "TPM On" is disabled/unticked. ~~I personally hate Dell TPM's, the amount of issues it has caused me at work is too many with literally 0 benefit.~~ Nevermind, the TPM's malfunctioning was just my work colleagues having stupidly old Group Policies. macOS also doesn't care about TPM, so disable it here
 - **Computrace(R)** - Deactivate this, never used it and macOS doesn't need it
 - **Chassis Intrusion** - Left as default, you can change to your preference
 - **CPU XD Support** - **MAKE SURE TO ENABLE CPU XD SUPPORT!!!** If disabled, computer immediately restarts after trying to boot and you cannot progress.
 I even had to DM a couple Reddit users who had the same computer as me to ask for help, only to realise I disabled it